Healthy Eating: Avoid Portion Pitfalls

 Fill ‘er Up

-You can eat larger portions of filling, nutritious foods.
-Raw, steamed, grilled and baked vegetables are good examples.
+You can eat bigger portions of filling, nutritious foods.
+Raw, steamed, grilled or baked vegetables are good examples.
 Enjoy generous servings of tomatoes, broccoli, asparagus, lettuce, celery, cauliflower, bell peppers, zucchinis, radishes and mushrooms.
-Add spices for flavor instead of fat or salt.
+Try adding spices for flavor instead of fat or salt.

 Eat These Things in Moderation

-When you indulge in foods that are high in carbohydrates, eat smaller portions – and do so less often.
-Potatoes, grains, rice, white and wheat flour-based pasta, breads and tortillas chips all fall in this category.
+Eat foods that are higher in carbohydrates in smaller portions, and less often.
+Those include potatoes, grains, rice, white and wheat flour-based pasta, breads, and tortilla chips.

 Legumes are filling, healthy and full of protein, but they’re also high in carbs.
 They include black beans, fava beans, lima beans, lentils and peas.

-Portion sizes of fat-free and low-fat milk, yogurt, cottage cheese and cream cheese should be moderate.
-The same holds true for fish and lean meats like white meat chicken and turkey, pork tenderloin and beef tenderloin in moderation.
-Meats are best prepared broiled, grilled, baked or pan sautéed – not fried.
+Eat moderate amounts of fat-free and low-fat milk, yogurt, cottage cheese and cream cheese.
+Eat fish and lean meats like white meat chicken and turkey, pork tenderloin, and beef tenderloin in moderation.
+Prepare it broiled, grilled, baked or pan sautéed, not fried.

 Tips and Tricks

-Try some of these portion-control tricks.
+Try some portion-control tricks.
 They can help you avoid some common portion-size pitfalls:

 • Eat small portions throughout the day.

-• Split an entrée when eating out, or box up half of your meal to take home.
+• Split an entrée when eating out.
+Or box up half your meal to take home.

 • Eat on a smaller plate.
 You may feel like there’s more food there.

 • Put your fork or spoon down between each bite.
-Allow yourself to enjoy the flavors of the food.
+Slow down and allow yourself to enjoy the flavors of the food.

 • Spoil your dinner — with vegetables or fruit.
-A healthy snack can help you avoid overeating later.
+A healthy snack like fresh produce can help you avoid overeating later.

 • When you shop, make a list.
 Don’t impulse buy.